 Custom attributes list

-It was mentioned in Chapter 2.1 that only information relevant to connections should be contained in χMCF.
-Exceptions <appdata> and <femdata/> were introduced in Chapter 5.2. <appdata> and <femdata/> aim mainly at specific needs of application software.
-The internal structure of <appdata> itself is not standardized, may be very complex and depends on the specific software.
+It was mentioned in 4.2 that only information relevant to connections should be contained in χMCF.
+Exceptions <appdata/> and <femdata/> were introduced in 7.3. <appdata/> and <femdata/> aim mainly at specific needs of application software.
+The internal structure of <appdata/> itself is not standardized, and can be very complex and depends on the specific software.
 The content can usually not be interpreted by other software systems.

 There are frequently situations where a user of χMCF wishes to introduce supplementary information (attributes) to enrich the standard attributes defined by χMCF.
-In principle, the supplementary information could also be placed in an <appdata>-block, but with a substantial drawback, namely, its exchange between different commercial software tools will be difficult in case the tool specific internal structure is not documented.
+In principle, the supplementary information can also be placed in an <appdata/>-block, but with a substantial drawback, namely, its exchange between different commercial software tools will be difficult in case the tool specific internal structure is not documented.

 With <custom_attributes/>, χMCF provides an element which is simple in handling and flexible enough to meet many requirements.
-All descendants of <custom_attributes/> are key-value-pairs, following the same pattern key value(s), with supported value-type [int, real, string]N, where N is a positive integer:
+All descendants of <custom_attributes/> are key-value-pairs, following the same pattern key ↔ value(s), with supported value-type ∈ [int, real, string]N, where N is a positive integer:

 (value-type) key = {value1, value2, …, valueN}.